peacekeeper/java-sasl-server-demo/README.md

 ## Description

 This repository contains demonstration components to illustrate the use of the [Simple Authentication and Security Layer (SASL)](https://www.rfc-editor.org/rfc/rfc4422.html) on the server side.
-It shows the use of two SASL authentication mechanisms:
+It uses the Java SASL API and shows the use of two SASL authentication mechanisms:

 - The more traditional `CRAM-MD5` mechanism, specified by [RFC2195](https://www.rfc-editor.org/rfc/rfc2195.html).
 - The DID-based `DID-CHALLENGE` mechanism, described and implemented in https://github.com/peacekeeper/java-sasl-did-mechanism.